RoadDogsAndTruckerHats/structured-ai-prompts/README.md

 # ` Structure `
 </div>

+## What It Is
-Telos is largely made up of Telos Context Files (TCF).
+Telos is made up of Telos Context Files (TCF).
+A TCF is effectively a highly descriptive profile of a given entity, which is used to seriusly beef up the Context section of a CRIT Structured AI Prompt.

+## Conceptual Workflow
+The conceptual path is Problems -> Mission -> (Narratives) -> Goals -> Challenges -> Strategies —> Projects -> Journal

 <div align="center">

 # ` Content `